 Congratulations!
 If you’ve been scheduled for a job interview, it means that your resume has been selected from about 250 resumes that are usually received for each corporate job.
-Usually only 4-6 candidates will be seen in person.
-But all of them are highly qualified.
-So when you get to that interview chair, it’s not enough to just be polished, knowledgeable and enthusiastic.
-You have to stand out -- especially as a woman.
+Typically only four to six candidates will be seen in person, but all of them are highly qualified.
+So when you get to that interview chair, it’s not enough to just be polished, knowledgeable, and enthusiastic.
+You have to stand out — especially as a woman.

 Since scholarly research has proven that gender bias still persists in the interview process, for a woman who’s interviewing, it’s often imperative to distinguish yourself from the other candidates in a positive way.
-And that can be tricky: because it can be a tricky line to walk between acknowledging bias and trying to defuse it.
-Here are some interview tips to help you stand out on the big day:
+And that can be tricky, because it can be a slippery slope to walk between acknowledging bias and trying to defuse it.
+Here are some of my best interview tips to help women stand out on the big day:

 Interview Tip #1: Open strong